kumahq/kuma/docs/madr/decisions/056-meshservice-migration.md

 ##### Status quo

-- On Kubernetes there are two outbound listeners:
+- On Kubernetes there are two DNS names/outbound IP addresses:
   - Traffic to the Kubernetes DNS name/ClusterIP is load-balanced cross-zone
   - Traffic to the `<kuma.io/service>.mesh`/VIP is load-balanced cross-zone

 ##### `MeshService`

-- We now have one outbound listener:
+- We now have one outbound IP address:
   - Traffic to the generated hostname of the `MeshService` goes through the Cluster IP
   - This cluster IP is no longer cross-zone load balanced